Moodyville, Kansas – Extinct in Pottawatomie County

 Moodyville, Kansas Map

-Moodyville, Kansas, a lost town in Pottawatomie County, was just next to Moodyville Springs, one of the best mineral springs in the state.
+Moodyville, Kansas, a lost town in Pottawatomie County, was just next to Moodyville Springs, one of the state’s best mineral springs.

 A post office was established on March 20, 1879, and a church building was erected by the Church of the Disciples the same year.

 The town was laid out in April 1882.
-A three-story hotel measuring 30×50 feet, with 21 sleeping rooms, was erected within no time.
-The frame building was built at the cost of $3,500.
-The village also had a stone schoolhouse, costing $500.
+A three-story hotel measuring 30×50 feet, with 21 sleeping rooms, was erected in no time.
+The frame building was built for $3,500.
+The village also had a stone schoolhouse that cost $500.

 The springs were located east of the state highway, down Broadway Street in Moodyville, a short distance from where a suspension bridge crossed Rock Creek.